FauvidoTechnologies/PyBrowserAutomation/docs/index.rst

 * Local and server based ``database creation`` for holding all the actions performed
 * ``Stealth mode and config`` heavy files for custom bypass laws
 * Quick ``login to social media sites`` without passing credentials to the LLM
+* The automation script generatation based on tracked logs for repeatable use and accurate sources
+* CLI support for running in Terminal without a script

-The current software version is ``0.1.9`` which is NOT fully ready and under heavy developement.
+The current software version is ``0.2.2`` which is NOT fully ready and under heavy developement.
 The first release is scheduled for ``Dec 2025``!

 .. toctree::
    :maxdepth: 2